gamemann/discourse-topic-update-action/README.md

 This repository stores a small GitHub workflow that updates a topic/post on a [Discourse](https://www.discourse.org/) forum using its API with the contents from the [README.md](./README.md) file.

+**NOTE** - It's expected that the workflow in this repository will fail since I don't have a topic to update in this repository.
+Feel free to use the workflow!

 ## Secrets
 In order to use this workflow, your repository must set a few repository secrets.
 To add secrets, go to the repository's **Settings** page -> **Security and variables** -> **Actions** -> **Repository secrets** -> **New repository secret**.